International students in the United Kingdom: Net migration and dependants

-In 2022, Suella Braverman, then Home Secretary of the United Kingdom, wanted to curb the number of international students and in particular, the number of dependants on student visas.
+In 2022, Suella Braverman, then Home Secretary of the Conservative government, wanted to curb the number of international students and in particular, the number of dependants on student visas.
 The number of dependants accompanying international students granted visas had increased eight-fold in three years to 135,788 in 2022, with Nigerian and Indian nationals bringing the most dependants.
 In 2015, dependants from the two countries accounted for 11% of all dependants, at around 1,500 individuals.
 By 2022, this grew to over 100,000 individuals, representing about 73% of all dependants.
 Nigerian nationals had a main applicant to dependency ratio exceeding one – 10 times the rate for all other countries except for India.
 In 2022/23, 60,923 dependants accompanied 59,053 Nigerian students and 38,990 dependants accompanied 139,539 Indian students.
 In the previous year, 34,031 Nigerian students arrived in the United Kingdom with 31,898 dependant visas issued alongside them, in contrast, 114,837 Chinese students arrived in the same period with only 401 dependant visas issued alongside them.
 Local reporting in Nigeria has credited the growth in students and dependants to the broader movement of 'Japa', a Yoruba term meaning 'to scarper' Nigeria, with no intention of returning due to the country's problem with corruption and poor governance.
 Reporting from the BBC suggested that some Nigerians are willing to study for degrees they do not need in order to have a 'stepping stone' into the UK with the prospect of free education for their dependants in the UK preferable to paying for private education in Nigeria.